($1,366) Cost of Moving From Vermont to Pennsylvania

 How much does it cost to move from Vermont to Pennsylvania?

-The table below lays out average cost ranges when moving from Vermont to Pennsylvania for different moving services depending on the size of your home.
+The table below lays out average cost ranges to move from Vermont to Pennsylvania for different moving services depending on the size of your home.

 Move size | Moving company | Moving container | Rental truck |